uurtech/EnableNativeControls_AWS_skillbuilder/README.md

 ## Installation

-Since this is an open source chrome extension, I am not going to upload it to the marketplace, therefore you can be sure you are using this exact version of the code
+Since this is an open source chrome extension, I am not going to upload it to the marketplace, therefore you can be sure you are using this exact version of this code

 ### Steps